kdheepak/blog/content/36-unicode-cheat-sheet.md

 If we wish to encode a Julia string as UTF-8[^juliatrancode], we can use the following:

-[^juliatranscode]: As of Julia v1.5.0, only conversion to/from UTF-8 is currently supported: https://docs.julialang.org/en/v1/base/strings/#Base.transcode
+[^juliatranscode]: _aside_: As of Julia v1.5.0, only conversion to/from UTF-8 is currently supported: https://docs.julialang.org/en/v1/base/strings/#Base.transcode

 ```
 julia> transcode(UInt8, s)